Miloš Spasić

-Miloš Spasić (born 29 January 1998) is a professional footballer who plays as a centre-back for Stripfing.
+Miloš Spasić (born 29 January 1998) is a professional footballer who plays as a centre-back for TWL Elektra.
 Born in Austria, he represented Serbia on junior international level.

 Club career

 Started career at Admira Wacker.
 In 2022, he moved to Kavala before moving again to Riteriai the following year.
-In 2023 he signed with lithuanian Riteriai Club, He made his debut in A Lyga on 3 March 2023 against FA Šiauliai and finished in July 2023.
+In 2023 he signed with Lithuanian Riteriai Club, He made his debut in A Lyga on 3 March 2023 against FA Šiauliai and finished in July 2023.